CentralValleyModeling/wrims/README.build.md

 - Select `wrimsv2_plugin` project in the Package Explorer and select Build Path=>Configure Build Path... from the right-click menu.
 If the JRE System Library is "unbound" in the dialog that follows, select it, and click the Edit... button.
 Select the workspace default JRE, and close the dialogs.

-- From the project menu, run "Clean..." followed by "Build All"
+- From the project menu, run "Clean..." then clean and build the projects for
+  - `gov.ca.dwr.hecdssvue`
+  - `gov.ca.dwr.jdiagram`
+  - `wrimsv2_plugin`<br>

+This build omits the projects
+- `gov.ca.dwr.wresl.editor`
+- `gov.ca.dwr.wresl.editor.ui`<br>

+This means that not all of the features of the WRIMS GUI will be available.<br>

 - In `wrimsv2_plugin`, select WRIMS2_plugin.launch and pick Run As=>WRIMS2_plugin from the right-click menu.
 - This launches the WRIMS application.
 You'll see an Eclipse splash screen, and some messages in the console window.
 The WRIMS app should run in spite of the messages.